nandukannan/Steeleye_assignment_Frontend_engineer/README.md

 # 3. Please fix, optimize, and/or modify the component as much as you think is necessary.

-changes made in the program are marked by comments in the program
+Changes made in the program are marked by comments in the program